Esri/position-analysis-js/README.md

                        the field names in the CSV may be in any case.
 The shape string should have the format of a JSON point, polyline, or polygon string as specified in [the ArcGIS REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#/Geometry_Objects/02r3000000n1000000/).
+- geometryServiceUrl: the URL of the geometry service used by the application.

 Open index.html and edit the ArcGIS API for JavaScript URLs, including the JavaScript link and the CSS